Generalizations of Agol's inequality and nonexistence of tight laminations: Preliminaries

 \subsection{Laminations}

 Let $M$ be an n-manifold, possibly with boundary.
 In this paper all manifolds will be smooth and orientable.
 (Hence they are triangulable by Whitehead's theorem and possess a locally finite fundamental class.)
-A (codimension 1) lamination ${\mathcal{F}}$ of $M$ is a foliation of a closed subset $\F$ of $M$, i.e., a decomposition of a closed subset $\F\subset M$ into immersed codimension 1 submanifolds (leaves) so that $M$ is covered by charts $\phi_j:{\Bbb R}^{n-1}\times{\Bbb R}\rightarrow M$, the intersection of any leaf with the image of any chart $\phi_j$ being a union of plaques of the form $\phi_j\left({\Bbb R}^{n-1}\times\left\{*\right\}\right)$.
+A (codimension 1) lamination ${\mathcal{F}}$ of $M$ is a foliation of a closed subset $\F$ of $M$, i.e., a decomposition of a closed subset $\F\subset M$ into immersed codimension 1 submanifolds (leaves) so that $M$ is covered by charts $\phi_j:{\bf R}^{n-1}\times{\bf R}\rightarrow M$, the intersection of any leaf with the image of any chart $\phi_j$ being a union of plaques of the form $\phi_j\left({\bf R}^{n-1}\times\left\{*\right\}\right)$.
 (We will denote by $\F$ both the lamination and the laminated subset of $M$, i.e.\ the union of leaves.)
-If $M$ has boundary, we will always assume without further mentioning that $\mathcal{F}$ is transverse or tangential to $\partial M$.
-(If this were not the case, then the transverse and normal Gromov norm would be infinite, and all lower bounds will be trivially true.)
+If $M$ has boundary, we will always assume without further mentioning that $\mathcal{F}$ is {\em either transverse to $\partial M$} (that is, every leaf is transverse to $\mathcal{F}$) {\em or tangential to $\partial M$} (that is, $\partial M$ is a leaf of $\mathcal{F}$).
+If neither of these two conditions were true, then the transverse and normal Gromov norm would be infinite, therefore all lower bounds will be trivially true.

 To construct the leaf space $T$ of $\F$, one considers the pull-back lamination $\widetilde{\F}$ on the universal covering $\widetilde{M}$.
 The space of leaves $T$ is defined as the quotient of $\widetilde{M}$ under the following equivalence relation $\sim$.
 Two points $x,y\in \widetilde{M}$ are equivalent if either they belong to the same leaf of $\widetilde{\F}$, or they belong to the same connected component of the metric completion $\overline{\widetilde{M} - \widetilde{\F}}$ (for the path metric inherited by $\widetilde{M} - \widetilde{\F}$ from an arbitrary Riemannian metric on $\widetilde{M}$).\\ \\ {\em Laminations of 3-manifolds.} A {\bf lamination} $\F$ of a {\bf 3-manifold} $M$ is called {\bf essential} if no leaf is a sphere or a torus bounding a solid torus, $\overline{M - \F}$ is irreducible, and $\partial\left(\overline{M - \F}\right)$ is incompressible and end-incompressible in $\overline{M - \F}$, where again the metric completion $\overline{M- \F}$ of $M-\F$ is taken w.r.t.\ the path metric inherited from any Riemannian metric on $M$, see \cite{goe}, ch.1.
 (Note that $\overline{M- \F}$ is immersed in $M$, the leaves of $\mathcal{F}$ in the image of the immersion are called boundary leaves.)